 For purposes of establishing a market check for base salaries, total target cash compensation and total target direct compensation for the NEOs, other than Mr. Goldner, in 2015 the Company and the Committee reviewed the 2014 US Mercer Benchmark Database - Executive, as well as Towers Watson's 2014 Executive Compensation Databank.
 Both the Mercer and Towers Watson surveys are employed by the Company as a market check against other companies of similar size, in terms of their consolidated net revenues.
 Within these surveys the Committee and the Company focused on companies in the general industry category.
 The total sample of companies in the general industry category in each data set is then size adjusted to indicate pay levels for a company with approximately the level of annual revenues of Hasbro.
 There are hundreds of companies included in the Mercer and Towers Watson data sets.
-Appendix B to this Proxy Statement contains a listing of all of the companies included in the 2014 US Mercer Benchmark Database - Executive, and Appendix C contains a listing of all of the companies included in the 2014 US Mercer Benchmark Database - Executive, and Appendix C contains a listing of all of the companies included in the 2014 US Mercer Benchmark Database - Executive, and Appendix C contains a listing of all of the companies included in the 2014 Executive Compensation Databank.
+Appendix B to this Proxy Statement contains a listing of all of the companies included in the 2014 US Mercer Benchmark Database - Executive, and Appendix C contains a listing of all of the companies included in the Towers Watson 2014 Executive Compensation Databank.